 The PI’s departmental affiliation also affects the registration process.
 If the instructor is affiliated with River Campus departments or programs other than biology, then use the independent study form.
 If they’re affiliated with biology (including NSC) or the Medical Center with no River Campus affiliation, then use the biology department procedures outlined on the biology undergraduate research page.
 If the faculty member has affiliations with multiple departments, the student and instructor may choose which affiliation best suits their needs.

-Independent study courses such as BCS/NSC 395 can be up to four credits.
+Independent study courses such as BCSC/NSCI 395 can be up to four credits per semester.
 The credits are determined by the amount of work expected from the student.
+A total of eight 395 credits across all semesters are allowed with the same instructor.
 Additional information on the rules and policies related to independent study courses is available on the College Center for Advising Services site.

 Students who have made a significant investment in independent research may be interested in pursuing a senior thesis, leading to a degree with honors in research.

 For neuroscience majors, the application deadline is in March of their senior year, and the minimum GPA is 2.7.
+The research is expected to be hypothesis-driven and non-clinical in nature.
 Additional information is available on the biology undergraduate research page.

 For brain and cognitive science majors, the application deadline is the last day of the fall semester in their senior year, and the minimum GPA is 3.3.
 Additional information is available on the BCS honors research page.